THINGS TO DO IN BELFAST

 During the mid-1990s, the Ormeau Bridge became a dividing line between both communities, with seasonal band parades no longer being able to march down the Lower Ormeau Road.

-This was due to rapid changing of demographics within the area over the previous 20+ years, and outrage after the 1992 atrocity at the bookmakers shop.
+This was due to rapidly changing demographics within the area over the previous 20+ years, and outrage after the 1992 atrocity at the bookmakers shop.

 If you go up the road, you will cross the Lagan and reach Ormeau Park, where the famous Belsonic summer music festival is held.
 This festival has featured various renowned artists such as The Killers, Dermot Kennedy, and Liam Gallagher.